TheRaytracers/freecad-povray-render/doc/Supported.md

 # Supported Features

-The macro supports many objects from FreeCAD but not all.
+The workbench supports many objects from FreeCAD but not all.
 Here's a list of the supported objects (checked) and the not supported objects (unchecked) we hope to support soon.

 ## Part Workbench